How to see what you look like when you're old

-All of your friends and family have suddenly aged 30 years overnight.
-Or at least that's what they're posting to social media.
-In fact, they're jumping on a new challenge that makes you look, like, really old.
+It seems like everyone on social media is talking about a new challenge that makes you look, like, really old.
 It's called the #AgeChallenge and you can try it yourself using FaceApp on any phone.
 I tried this myself, and it was shocking to see the change.
 Let's just say, I'd prefer to stay young forever.

 The gist of it is that you supply a photo of yourself and the app uses AI to pattern how you age.
 Although FaceApp didn't thin out, shorten or grey my hair, it did wrinkle my forehead, put bags under my eyes and add lots of loose skin around my chin.
 Future me has some deep smile lines.